siddhantrao23/hydr0/README.md

 | Temperature and Humidity Sensor (DHT11) | <img src="parts/dht11.jpeg" width=150px> |
 | 9V Battery | <img src="parts/battery.jpeg" width=150px> |

+Other parts include Jumper cables, Breadboard, Mini USB Connector for Nano and battery clips.

-Note: This will work on all arduinos with slight change in pins used in the code
+**Note**: This will work on all arduinos with slight change in pins used in the code